Resources

 EPA’s formal policy framework for PFAS regulation.
 Background on how the April 2024 drinking water standards were developed and what the agency’s regulatory priorities are.

 Contact information for every state attorney general.
-State AGs have filed the most active PFAS enforcement actions.
 Several have PFAS-specific complaint intake processes.

 Advocacy and Community Organizations

 These organizations work on PFAS policy, community organizing, and public education.
-They do not represent this site and we do not represent them — listing here does not constitute endorsement of all positions.
+Listing here does not constitute endorsement of all positions.

 Grassroots environmental organization with state chapters active on PFAS water contamination.
 Assists community groups with organizing, regulatory complaints, and legislative advocacy.

 Official VA guidance on expanded benefits for veterans with toxic substance exposure including PFAS.
-How to file a claim, what conditions are covered, and how to document military service location.
+How to file a claim and what conditions are covered.